easystats/easystats/paper/paper.md

 Other software toolkits often serve different purposes.
 The `{tidyverse}` [@Wickham2019], for example, provides a world-class environment for data manipulation and general-purpose plotting but does not focus on the intricacies of statistical model interpretation and reporting.
 Specialist packages like `{lme4}` [@bates_fitting_2015] for mixed-effects models or `{marginaleffects}` [@arel-bundock_how_2024] for marginal effects and predictions are essential tools, but **easystats** serves as a complementary "meta-layer" that provides a single, easy-to-learn interface for interacting with the outputs from these and many other modeling packages.
 This allows researchers to focus on their scientific questions rather than on the technical idiosyncrasies of different software implementations.

-Ultimately, **easystats** fills a critical need in the R ecosystem for a user-friendly and cohesive suite of tools dedicated to the statistical modeling pipeline.
+Hence, **easystats** fills a critical need in the R ecosystem for a user-friendly and cohesive suite of tools dedicated to the statistical modeling pipeline.
+The modularity of the **easystats** packages enables developers to select and use only the necessary components.
+For example, `{insight}`, a dependency-free package for retrieving model information, is utilized by 45 other CRAN packages, and `{parameters}` is used by 22.

+In contrast, the `{easystats}` meta-package provides users with a cohesive experience, granting access to the entire ecosystem and its consistent design principles without needing to know the specific package of each function.

 # A Harmonized and Integrated Workflow

 A key design principle of the **easystats** ecosystem is the harmonization and integration of different packages into a simple, sequential workflow.
 The typical workflow for a statistical analysis using `{easystats}` starts with importing data and bringing the data into shape for the next step - fitting a model - and then sequentially using different functions to obtain a comprehensive understanding of the model.

 Let's demonstrate this with an example, where the user starts by preparing some data and then fits a simple linear model: